Who am I?

 What do I do?

-I am the MBCT Lead for the OMC overseeing courses and events offered to those who are new to mindfulness.
+I am the Director of Learning for the OMC overseeing courses and events offered to those who are new to mindfulness.
 This includes the 8-week Mindfulness for Life course, Finding Peace in a Frantic World, and the 3-session Introduction to Mindfulness programme.